Integrate with custom checkout and payment iframe

 Google Pay

-1. Apply for your Google Merchant ID at the Google Developers merchant integration site.
+1. Apply for your Google Merchant ID for your website.

-2. Ask BillPro Support to enable Google Pay in BillPro with CardCorp gateway.
+2. Request that Google Pay is enabled in BillPro with CardCorp gateway.

-1. In the HTML as part of data-brands by adding the GOOGLEPAY option.
+1. In the HTML as part of data-brands using the GOOGLEPAY option.

 var wpwlOptions = {